Norma Jacqueline Gregory (MA, BA, PGCE, PG Cert.)

 - Rockers, Soulheads and Lovers: Sound Systems Back in the Day.
 Exhibition contributor of selected images, interview and consultancy https://www.nae.org.uk/event/gallery-tour-sound-systems-back-in-da/302

 - Nottingham Women’s History Group presentation ‘Women Pioneers of African Heritage: their Significance and Legacy’ 30th April 2016.

 Norma Jacqueline Gregory was born in Nottingham in 1969.
 The daughter of 1960s Jamaican migrants, Norma sought self-development by generating knowledge through her love of education, literature, the arts, media and in particular, African history linked to the UK.

-Norma currently works as a heritage consultant, historian, curator within the heritage project management and media sectors.
-She is director and founder of Nottingham News Centre (see www.nottinghamnewscentre.com) a heritage and community media organisation, established in 2013, researching and preserving diverse heritage news, providing heritage management support to various organisations and facilitating the production and dissemination of heritage educational resources.
+Norma currently works as an equality, diversity inclusion (EDI) heritage consultant, historian and curator within the heritage sector.
+She is director and founder of Nottingham News Centre CIC (see www.nottinghamnewscentre.com) a heritage and community media organisation, established in 2013, researching and preserving diverse heritage news, providing heritage management support to various organisations and facilitating the production and dissemination of heritage educational resources.

-With over twenty-seven years’ experience in educational and media settings Norma says, “On a more personal note, in my early adult life, I found my formal, re-education to be my ‘lifeline’ in both its metaphorical and literal sense.
+With almost thirty year’s experience in educational and media settings Norma says, “On a more personal note, in my early adult life, I found my formal, re-education to be my ‘lifeline’ in both its metaphorical and literal sense.
 I started reading books earnestly and with passion took the steps towards personal renewal through further and then higher education.
 I have never looked back since then and now relish opportunities to progress and to support organisations and individuals through my work in media and the heritage sector.”